Inexpensive Steroids Can Save Lives Of Seriously Ill COVID-19 Patients

 "It is reassuring that we can get randomized trials executed successfully and rapidly in the face of a pandemic," Angus says, "and it definitely puts us on a surer footing."

-Based on these new results and related analysis, the World Health Organization today updated its guidelines for steroids.
+Based on these new results and related analysis, the World Health Organization on Wednesday updated its guidelines for steroids.
 It now recommends them for severely or critically ill COVID-19 patients, such as those on a ventilator, but not for patients with milder disease.